Washington University School of Medicine Technical Standards for the Medical Program

 - Behavioral, Social and Professional Attributes, including functioning as a compassionate, respectful, effective, ethical member of the health care and education community; receiving and acting on feedback; possessing the emotional and mental health needed to provide patient care; and prioritizing patient care in the face of competing demands

-Applicants to the MD program review and attest to their ability to meet these technical standards as part of their application to the School of Medicine, and students attest again on an annual basis.
+Applicants to the MD program review and attest to their ability to meet these technical standards as part of their application to the School of Medicine, and students attest again when they enter each phase of the Gateway Curriculum.

 We welcome students with disabilities to apply to our school, to disclose their disability, and to collaborate with us to develop accommodations so that they can thrive and do their best work.
 Individuals who anticipate needing accommodations are encouraged to contact the university’s Disability Resources office for a consultation.
 Disability Resources will engage in a confidential and interactive process with the student and other personnel as necessary to determine reasonable accommodations.
 As accommodations are not applied retroactively and may require time to be implemented, they should be requested in a timely manner.
 Decisions on admission, retention and graduation will not be affected by the need for accommodations.